 Ben Jonson’s Walk to Scotland

-My most recent book, co-written with Anna Groundwater and Julie Sanders, is a study of Ben Jonson’s celebrated walk from London to Edinburgh in the summer of 1618.
+Co-written with Anna Groundwater and Julie Sanders, this book tells the story of Ben Jonson’s celebrated walk from London to Edinburgh in the summer of 1618.
 At the heart of the book is an account of the journey written by Jonson’s travelling companion, taken from a manuscript that lay, unrecognised, in a collection of family papers until 2009.
 The account is a revelation – an amazing perspective on a piece of performance art undertaken by one of English literature’s finest authors, and an astonishing series of snapshots from a Jacobean summer.
 In editing the text we sought to reveal what lies behind its stories of places visited and people encountered, and in so doing brought its extensive cast of characters into focus.
 Our edition, with contextual essays exploring the implications of the account for our knowledge of Jonson and his world, is available from Cambridge University Press.

 Shakespeare, Jonson and the Claims of the Performative

-Another recent publication is a book co-written with Mark Robson and published by Routledge.
-In this work, we set out to examine the ways in which a fresh attention to the history of the idea of ‘performativity’ can make possible a new understanding of the dramatic potential of familiar plays by Shakespeare and Jonson; at the same time, we wanted to demonstrate how its history reveals a fruitful, if not always easily readable, instability in the concept of the performative itself.
+Co-written with Mark Robson, this book set out to examine the ways in which the concept of ‘performativity’ can help us understand the dramatic potential of familiar plays by Shakespeare and Jonson.
+At the same time, we wanted to demonstrate how its history reveals a fruitful, if not always easily readable, instability in the concept of the performative itself.
 The book is more a work of performance theory than of performance history – it’s an element in a longstanding interest in the varying dimensions of performativity as that has been understood in literary and dramatic criticism.
 It’s also an attempt to revisit some of the customary assumptions about Shakespearean and Jonsonian drama that still sometimes surface in contemporary criticism.

 Stanley Cavell: Philosophy, Literature and Criticism